Elysium

 But one runs after it all the same.

-Spotted in the preface to The Four Fundamental Concepts of Psychoanalysis by Jacques Lacan.
-Submitted by Marika Rose.
+From the preface to The Four Fundamental Concepts of Psychoanalysis by Jacques Lacan.
+By Marika Rose.

 Thought and Jocularity